helenmand/TDT4310/exercises/LAB_4.md

 1. What is the difference between supervised and unsupervised learning?
 Discuss some benefits and issues for each approach in the context of topic analysis.

 2. You are given a corpus of 1 million documents and a vocabulary of 100,000 words.
-List some problems that you may encounter when using TF-IDF vectorization for clustering this corpus, and explain how you would deal with them.
+List some problems you may encounter when using TF-IDF vectorization for clustering this corpus, and explain how you would deal with them.

 3. Metrics are essential when dealing with machine learning.
 However, regarding unsupervised clustering (e.g., of topics), we cannot use the typical precision, recall, and f-measure metrics.
 What are the alternatives for this task?